Xiaoyant/TMIF/README.md

 Instruction guide:

 The train.py file is used to train the model, and predict.py is used to make predictions on the test set.

+To download the training model click https://pan.baidu.com/s/16-hUw3IMuOb0gf0dr9AuQg?pwd=3f74

+The extraction code is:3f74

+Download the weights file and place it in the weights folder.

 Predictions can be made by running the predict.py file directly after deploying the environment according to the requirements.txt file.